cecilkbm/cecilkbm/README.md

 ## Hi and welcome!

-I'm Cecil a Grad Student and Cyber Fellow at NYU, working as a Senior IT Consultant based in New York.
+I'm Cecil a Grad Student and Cyber Fellow at NYU, currently working as a Senior IT Consultant based in New York.

 I build and secure whatever needs building and securing.